What Are Emotionally Unavailable Parents Like?

 It's not easy work by any means.
 Reparenting yourself and filling the emotional gaps left by unavailable caregivers is an ongoing process.
 But it's one of the most worthwhile inner journeys you can take to heal your relationship with yourself.
 Only then can you show up more authentically in your relationships with others.

 Are you ready to begin the journey of re-parenting yourself?
-Learn more about Childhood Emotional Neglect, or contact me with any questions.
+Learn more about therapy to heal from Emotionally Unavailable Parents, or contact me with any questions.